magape/OTP-QKD-BB84/Encryption in Python.md

 Palatul Copiilor Drobeta Turnu Severin

-The purpose of the **Encryption in Python** project is to write code to encrypt and decrypt a message using a key created through QKD.
+The purpose of the **Encryption in Python** project is to write code to encrypt and decrypt a message—**QKD: quantum key, ultimate secrecy.**—using a key created through Quantum Key Distribution (**QKD**).
 In this paper I analyze the work I have done, describing the steps of encryption and decryption the data.
 I also discuss what effect an eavesdropper would have on the success of transmitting encrypted data.

 ## Introduction
 In this section I provide a description of how I built the functions for encryption and decryption the message.